By blog team member, Kiran. To learn more about Kiran, check out our team page!

 All of this diet stuff is on my mind because one of the main focuses at IIN is bio-individuality, which, as I mentioned above, means each person is unique, and for each person, a specific way of eating is going to be the best answer for them.
 What I love is that this theory resonates with what Lisa preaches and also with what I realize I’ve been experiencing in my life.
 Just because gluten free is a fad (for some!), it doesn’t mean you have to jump on the bandwagon, and when low-fat was popular, I shouldn’t have followed along.
 So the moral of the story is, instead of trying the latest craze, listen to your body.
 See what works for you and makes you feel good.
 Your body will definitely let you know when you find the right answer!

 What’s the Best Diet FOR YOU?

 So if you are still wondering about the answer to the question, “What is the best diet?”
 The best diet is the one that works FOR YOU.
 It includes real, unprocessed foods.
 It may include meat (local, grass fed, and/or organic if possible), and it definitely includes lots of fresh, colorful fruits and veggies.
 Whole grains, whether with or without gluten (depending on what works for you) is also something to consider.
 Listen to your body.
 It will tell you exactly what is the right formula.
 Just for you.

 Because I’m currently enrolled in IIN, they’re offering a bonus to help you get started on your own health journey.
-Call (877) 780-5455 or email Trevor at [email protected] for more info.
+Call (877) 780-5455 or email [email protected] and mention me for the discount and more info.
 Or if you have specific questions for me, you can email me directly at kiran(at)100daysofrealfood.com.